umg-legacy/Cope-Blocks/david/README.md

-# Heres a place to put all of those reusable bits of code for store builds
+# Reusable bits of code for store builds

 **Warning**: Contains precompiled code.
 Not suitable for cope upload (or vegetarians)